 - Sites like Groupon have hundreds of deals from local wellness service providers, including spas, medical services, and salons.
 You can find incredible savings of more than half off services like massages, cosmetic treatments, and skincare from local businesses.

-- Check Coupon Cabin for eligible Groupon promo codes for even more savings!
+- Check Coupon Cabin (We’ll both earn $7 when you make a qualifying purchase with this link) for eligible Groupon promo codes for even more savings!

 - Pro Tip: Many local spa and fitness deals enable you to book your appointment directly on the Groupon website—no need to contact them to set up an appointment or present a voucher when you go in.

 - If you live somewhere that has a tourist season, check out local spa deals when the tourists aren’t in town.
-You may find some great deals.
+Spas will be looking to drum up business when it’s slow, so you may find deals.